great-expectations/great_expectations/docs/docusaurus/docs/cloud/expectations/manage_expectations.md

 5. Select an Expectation type.
 See [Available Expectation types](#available-expectation-types).

+6. If selected data asset doesn't have expectation suites and has DATE or DATETIME columns, you can define a batch interval.

+   Select the **Entire table** tab to provide all Data Asset records to your Expectations and validations, or select the **Yearly**/**Monthly**/**Daily** tab to use subsets of Data Asset records for your Expectations and validations.

+   - Select **Yearly** to partition Data Asset records by year, select **Monthly** to partition Data Asset records by year and month, or select **Daily** to partition Data Asset records by year, month, and day.

+   - **Batch column** - Select a name column from a prefilled list of DATE and DATETIME columns containing the date and time data.

-6. Complete the mandatory and optional fields.
+7. Complete the mandatory and optional fields for expectation.

-7. Click **Save** or click **Save & Add More** and then repeat steps 5 and 6 to add additional Expectations.
+8. Click **Save** or click **Save & Add More** and then repeat steps 4 and 5 to add additional Expectations.

-8. Optional.
+9. Optional.
 Run a Validation.
 See [Run a Validation](/cloud/validations/manage_validations.md#run-a-validation).

 ## Edit an Expectation